 SLURM user guide

-💡 Please have a look at your tutorial for beginners: tutorials/snakemake
+💡 Please have a look at your tutorial for beginners: tutorials/analysis_slurm

 SLURM is the queue manager used on the IFB Core HPC Cluster.
 You must use SLURM to submit jobs to the cluster.